choojs/choo/README.md

 ```

 When an `effect` is done executing, it should call the `done(err, res)`
 callback.
-This callback used to communicate when an `effect` is done, handle
+This callback is used to communicate when an `effect` is done, handle
-possible errors and send values back to the caller.
+possible errors, and send values back to the caller.
 You'll probably notice when
 applications become more complex, that composing multiple namespaced models
-using higher level effects becomes real powerful - without becoming
+using higher level effects becomes really powerful - without becoming
 complicated.

 ### Subscriptions